magento-research/pwa-devdocs/src/pwa-buildpack/reference/pwa-dev-server/index.md

 * Adds the certificate to the OS-level keychain for browser trust
   *(requires elevated permissions, so you may be asked for a password)*
 * Customizes the `webpack-dev-server` instance to:
-    * Proxy all asset request not managed by webpack to the Magento store
+    * Proxy all asset requests not managed by webpack to the Magento store
     * Emulate the public path settings of the Magento store
     * Automatically switch domain names in HTML attributes
     * Debug or disable ServiceWorkers